• Skip to main content

 Instructions

-1. Preheat oven to 350 degrees Fahrenheit.
+1. Preheat the oven to 350 degrees Fahrenheit.
 Line baking sheet(s) with parchment paper, or lightly coat with oil.

 2. In a large mixing bowl, use an electric mixer to combine the pumpkin, sugar, oil, eggs, and vanilla.